townsvillebushwalkingclub/historic-writings/README.md

 2. **Image Compression**: Reduces large embedded images
 3. **Aggressive Mode**: Converts pages to optimized images (last resort)

-The script will automatically detect which files need compression and guide you through the process. **Your original files in `pdfs/` remain untouched** - all compressed/optimized files are saved in the new `compressed/` folder.
+The script will automatically detect which files need compression and guide you through the process. **Your original files in `pdfs/` remain untouched** - all compressed/optimized files are saved in the new `pdfs_compressed/` folder.

-## Files Created

-- `compressed/` - Folder containing compressed/optimized PDF files for OCR
-- `ocr_output/` - Folder containing OCR text files
-- `ocr_progress.json` - Progress tracking file
-- Individual `*_ocr.txt` files for each PDF

-**Note**: The OCR script automatically uses files from the `compressed/` folder if it exists, otherwise falls back to the original `pdfs/` folder.